 I realize that I sound like a real curmudgeon and we’re barely into paragraph three, but I can’t help it.
 Christmas is now a commercial racket that leaves everyone over the age of six feeling frazzled.
 Every year magazine articles extol people who get into the spirit of it all by hanging their hand-knitted stockings from a mantelpiece decorated with swags of juniper that they’ve been gathering in the forest since dawn and marveling at the trays of iced and sprinkled cookies in the shape of Christmas trees, Santa and snowflakes that they turn out every afternoon at 3:00 pm.
 But what they don’t say is that every one of them goes on to have a full-on nervous breakdown on January 3, before filing for divorce on January 8.
 But I digress.

 To go back to the beginning….. in its brief heyday Casa Loma was built for a local businessman called Sir Henry Pellatt.
 Sir Henry started building his 98 room, 64,700 square foot turreted and castellated pile in 1911.
 It was the largest private residence in the country and the first to have an elevator.
-There were also secret passages between floors from Sir Henry’s study and a massive Wurlitzer organ.
+There was also a secret passage between Sir Henry’s study and the upper floors, not to mention a Wurlitzer organ.
 The whole thing was such an extravaganza that not only did Pellatt live in his house for less than a decade, the house was never completed; the Depression came, the taxes on his house went from $600 a year to a $1000 a month, he went bankrupt – taking several Canadian banks along with him – and was forced to decamp in 1923.
 He ended up living in his chauffeur’s house and in 1924, the house was seized by the city in lieu of unpaid taxes.

 In 1885 he and Mary had a son called Reginald who was their only child.
-Oddly perhaps, there is very little about Reginald in any of the literature or on the audio description, except to note that towards the end of his life old Sir Henry did not see much of him.
-Then again, when he talked about the three best days of his life, his son’s birth was not one of them.
-In 1905 Henry was knighted for his services as a member of the Queen’s Own Rifles of Canada which remained an important part of his life.
+There is very little about Reginald in any of the literature or on the audio description, except to note that towards the end of his life old Sir Henry did not see much of him.
+Perhaps this is because when he talked about the three best days of his life, his only child’s birth was not one of them.
+In 1905 Henry was knighted for his services as a member of the Queen’s Own Rifles of Canada, which remained an important part of his life.
 So important in fact that the third floor of his house is now a regimental museum devoted to them.
 Sir Henry was always a raging Britophile – his father was a Scot so I can’t accurately call him an Anglophile – who harbored the dream that one day King Edward VII and Queen Alexandra would grace Casa Loma with their presence.
 To that end he named one of the guest rooms the Windsor Room, although the King never made it over.

-As for Lady Mary who seems to have been of frail health – the elevator was installed for her – she did not long survive being forced to leave Casa Loma and the auctioning off of most of their belongings.
-It was quite a climb-down and she died the following year in 1924.
+As for Lady Mary who seems to have been of frail health – the elevator was installed for her – she did not long survive the climb-down of being forced to leave Casa Loma and the auctioning off of most of their belongings.
+She died the following year in 1924.
 The indefatigable Sir Henry went on to marry Catherine Merritt in 1927, but she died two years later.
 He lived on until 1939 when he died in Toronto and was buried with full military honors.